Photography Tips

 Photography Shark builds portfolios for both commercial and editorial use from the Rockland, MA studio.
 Chris McCarthy directs sessions with the specific end use in mind — commercial images are lit and directed to produce that genuine, relatable quality that works in advertising; editorial images are built with more creative direction and visual ambition.

 Packages start at $395 for a single-look session and scale to the 90-minute package for full portfolio builds covering both categories.
-Studio is at 83 E Water St, Rockland — 25 minutes south of Boston.
+Studio is at 83 E Water Street, Rockland — 25 minutes south of Boston.

 Contact us to discuss which portfolio build is right for where you are in your modeling career.